It's not easy to hold your nerve watching the value of your investments fluctuate. Here are some tips on how to navigate periods of volatility.

 Aronna adds that retaining a macro picture based on fundamentals and long-term asset allocation, combined with making tactical calls according to market cycles, may be the better way to invest – especially if information overload tends to cloud your judgment.

-Gautam Chadda, who is head of Portfolio Specialists at RBC Wealth Management in Asia and based in Singapore, acknowledges that while it can be emotionally difficult to remain calm and think clearly when a market downturn erodes the value of your portfolio, seeking out an advisor who can help guide you through the tough days and also operate as a fiduciary on your behalf may be an effective way to navigate such times.
+Gautam Chadda, who is head of investment and portfolio advisory, Singapore at RBC Wealth Management in Asia, acknowledges that while it can be emotionally difficult to remain calm and think clearly when a market downturn erodes the value of your portfolio, seeking out an advisor who can help guide you through the tough days and also operate as a fiduciary on your behalf may be an effective way to navigate such times.

 “One key way we can help to educate investors is by explaining the difference between conducting investment management activity and executing portfolio trades,” Chadda says.

 He explains that the former involves analyzing economics, financial markets and portfolio positioning, then optimizing a portfolio based on the expectation of the investment landscape ahead; whereas the latter involves actually making wholesale portfolio changes.
 He adds that the real work is in the analysis and decision-making, and it may not automatically lead to changing the portfolio.